Here for It All: Singles and videos

-In early June 2025, Carey began to tease the lead single for her upcoming album.
-The single, "Type Dangerous" was released on June 6, 2025, alongside a music video directed by Joseph Kahn which premiered a week later.
-The song debuted at number 95 on the US Billboard Hot 100 marking Carey's 50th entry on the chart, while reaching number 24 on the Billboard Hot R&B/Hip-Hop Songs chart.
-Four remixes of the song were released including features from Busta Rhymes, Redman, Method Man, Big Sean, DJ Snake, and Luísa Sonza.
-The song won an MTV Video Music Award for Best R&B, marking Carey's first win.
+In early June 2025, Carey began to tease the lead single for Here for It All.
+The single, "Type Dangerous", was released on June 6, with its Joseph Kahn-directed music video premiering a week later.
+The song debuted at number 95 on the US Billboard Hot 100, marking Carey's fiftieth entry on the chart, while reaching number 24 on the Billboard Hot R&B/Hip-Hop Songs chart.
+Four remixes of the song were released, including features from Busta Rhymes, Redman, Method Man, Big Sean, DJ Snake, and Luísa Sonza.
+"Type Dangerous" won the MTV Video Music Award for Best R&B at the 2025 edition of the ceremony, marking one of the two VMA wins Carey received at the ceremony, which were also the first of her career.

-On July 21, 2025, Carey teased a second single titled "Sugar Sweet", which also appears as the fourth track on the album.
-"Sugar Sweet" was released on July 25, 2025, featuring Kehlani and Shenseea.
+On July 19, Carey teased the album's second single titled "Sugar Sweet" on her social media, which also appears as the fourth track on the album.
+"Sugar Sweet" was released on July 25, featuring Kehlani and Shenseea.
 The track peaked at number 17 on the Billboard Hot R&B Songs chart.

-On September 23, 2025, Carey announced that the music video for the track "Play This Song", featuring Anderson .Paak, would be released on the same day as Here for It All.
+On September 23, Carey announced that the music video for the track "Play This Song", featuring Anderson .Paak, would be released on the same day as Here for It All.
 Writing for Billboard, Hannah Dailey noted that the video is a "black-and-white visual [which] shows Carey and the Silk Sonic musician looking glamorous in chic blazers while singing to one another inside a luxurious mansion".
 The track was later revealed to be the third single from Here for It All, and debuted at number 11 on the Billboard Hot R&B Songs chart.

+Promotion continued into 2026 with three further singles serviced to US radio.
+On December 19, 2025, Billboard announced that "Nothing Is Impossible" would be serviced to US adult pop and adult contemporary stations on January 12, 2026, as the album's fourth single.
+It reached number 25 on the Adult Pop Airplay chart in March 2026.
+On January 27, Carey announced "In Your Feelings" as a new single while a guest on the Atlanta radio station V-103.
+The track had previously become her fourth number one on the US Adult R&B Airplay chart in December 2025.
+The same day, "Jesus I Do" received its radio premiere on WPOL's Get Up!
+Mornings with Erica Campbell, later reaching number five on Hot Gospel Songs chart and number one on the Gospel Airplay chart; it was also nominated for Contemporary Gospel Recorded Song of the Year at the 56th GMA Dove Awards.
+On March 27, Carey released a two-track EP containing a medley of "Volare" and "Nothing Is Impossible" from her Winter Olympics performance, alongside an orchestral version of the latter with the RoyzNoyz orchestra.